-The TMP401 is a dual-channel digital temperature sensor that combines a local die temperature measurement channel and a remote junction temperature measurement channel in a single MSOP-8 package.
-The TMP401 is Two-Wire- and SMBus interface-compatible and is specified over a temperature range of -40°C to +125°C. The TMP401 contains multiple registers for holding configuration information, temperature measurement results, temperature comparator limits, and status information.
+The TMP411 is a dual-channel digital temperature sensor that combines a local die temperature measurement channel and a remote junction temperature measurement channel in a single MSOP-8 or SO-8 package.
+The TMP411 is Two-Wire- and SMBus interface-compatible and is specified over a temperature range of -40°C to +125°C. The TMP411 contains multiple registers for holding configuration information, temperature measurement results, temperature comparator maximum/minimum limits, and status information.